-The division of property after separation raises many questions: How is it divided?
+The property division in divorce and separation raises many questions: How is it divided?
 Do we have to sell the house?
 Do I have to share my pension?
 What about my inheritance?

 The uncertainty leads to many sleepless nights.
 Everyone fears they will end up with nothing.
 The classic country song by Jerry Reid comes to mind for many: “She Got the Gold Mine, I Got the Shaft”.
 (Women may insert “He” instead of “She” in the title and lyrics.
 The fear is the same for both genders.)